Antilos/but-2020-sur-proj/README.txt

 Required packages and their version can be found in the requirements.txt file.
 If any packages are missing or are of an incorrect version please run:

-> pip install -r src/requirements.txt
+> pip install -r requirements.txt

 If .model files are missing or the models need re-training